benninkcorien/nunjucks-gulp-tailwindcss/readme.md

 - 24-2-2022 : Fixed the src path for the css in the header, everything is working now.
 - 24-2-2022 : you can now run `gulp minifycss` to minify the css files and generate .min.css files in dist/assets/css
+- 24-2-2022 : Added functionality for: images resize (4 custom sizes, width of 325, 500, 768, 1024px is generated for each source file).
+Minify images (output in dist/images/smaller).
+Convert images to WebP format (output in dist/images/webp)